Find more staff

 Jac gained real-world industry experience working in the R&D labs for Hewlett-Packard, Philips, Ideo and MIT Medialab.
 She has had work published and exhibited internationally.

 In recent research she has collaborated with the NHS, care home organisations and Alzheimer's Society to design new products to support well-being for people affected by dementia.
-One product, HUG (a long-armed, soft cushion-like, wearable object with beating heart and music), has had commercial success through a spinout that she co-founded and manages (www.HUG.world).
+One product, HUG (a long-armed, soft cushion-like, wearable object with beating heart and music), has had commercial success through a spinout that she co-founded (www.HUG.world).
 HUG has significant impact on a person's wellbeing, with carers stating it 'transforms' and 'prolongs the life' of people using it.
 The HUG has been evaluated with great success and it is now sold across the world, bringing comfort and joy to thousands of people.

 Area of expertise